muthukumarse/myapp-chart/README.md

 - Check the Deployment over Google Console
 ![Deployment](./evidence/deployment-over-console.png)

-- Do port-forward to check the Service
+- Do port-forward to check the Service, can change the service.type in [values.yaml](./values.yaml) to expose the Service.
+But for testing purpose we should use port-forward to test in local to see the result better.
   ```
   gcloud container clusters get-credentials silent-oxygen-376712-gke --region asia-southeast1 --project silent-oxygen-376712 \
   && kubectl port-forward $(kubectl get pod --selector="app=myapp" --output jsonpath='{.items[0].metadata.name}') 8080:8080